idnow/de.idnow.ios.sdk.spm/README.md

 # :package: Swift Package Manager :package:

-The IDnow framework can be used to incorporate the IDnow AutoIdent platform into iOS Objective C or Swift apps.
+The IDnow framework can incorporate the IDnow AutoIdent platform into iOS apps.

-Since sdk version 4.15.0 (Xcode 13.2) we added support for swift package manager by providing the corresponding xcframeworks as binary targets.
+Since SDK version 4.15.0 (Xcode 13.2) we added support for the swift package manager by providing the corresponding xcframeworks as binary targets.
 To add the swift package to your project please refer to: https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app

-Currently the two variants of IDNowSDKCore are available as xcframeworks:
+Currently, the two variants of IDNowSDKCore are available as xcframeworks:
 * [without NFC](#using-the-sdk-and-run-your-project) :package:
 * [with NFC](#using-the-sdk-with-nfc-and-run-your-project) :package:

-Note: 3rd Party components such as Video Selfie and NFC scanning do not support the dynamic runtime language customization using the preferredLanguage parameter.
+Note: 3rd Party components such as Video Selfies and NFC scanning do not support the dynamic runtime language customization using the preferredLanguage parameter.
 These components always use the device_language.
 Hence, our recommended best practice for optimal user experience is to allow the SDK to use the device language instead of the preferredlanguage parameter.

-Please choose the corresponding setup required for your use-cases.
+Please choose the corresponding setup required for your use cases.
 If you need NFC please reach out to IDnow to obtain the needed dependencies. (see: [Using the SDK with NFC and run your project](#using-the-sdk-with-nfc-and-run-your-project))

 Note: If you see improvements for the Swift Package please let us know in the issues section.
-Thank for your support! :postbox: \
+Thank you for your support! :postbox: \

-### IDnow framework without XS2A dependency
-An additional variant of the IDnow framework is available without Fintec-XS2A in the repository - **IDNowSDKCore-without-NFC-without-XS2A**.
-This is an 1:1 copy of the [variant without NFC](#using-the-sdk-and-run-your-project) :package:, but it does not contain the Fintec-XS2A 3rd party library.

 #### Example: